-Published in 1957, the book is set in a post-apocalyptic world, where the radioactive cloud from a catastrophic northern hemisphere nuclear war is spreading gradually and inexorably southwards towards the beaches of Australia and beyond.
-I recall the story being powerful and unrelenting – when I first read it I kept waiting for the prevailing winds to change or for scientists to save the world!
+Published in 1957, the book is set in a post-apocalyptic world where the radioactive cloud from a catastrophic northern hemisphere nuclear war is spreading gradually and inexorably southwards towards the beaches of Australia and beyond.
+I recall the story being powerful and unrelenting.
+When I first read it, I kept waiting for the winds to change or for scientists to save the world.

-Tourmaline by Randolph Stow: A couple of years back, I read and reviewed Randolph Stow’s To the Islands and Visitants for the NSW Writers’ Centre.
-It was the first time I’d read Stow, whom fellow West Australian writer, Tim Winton, described as his “light” from “where I took my bearings”, and when I finished the books, I was left wondering WHY it had taken me so long to discover him!
+A couple of years back, I read and reviewed Randolph Stow’s To the Islands and Visitants for the NSW Writers’ Centre.
+It was the first time I’d read Stow, whom fellow West Australian writer, Tim Winton, described as his “light” from “where I took my bearings”.
+And when I finished the books, they left me wondering WHY it had taken me so long to discover him!

-Tourmaline was Stow’s fourth novel, published in 1962, after his Miles Franklin Award winning To the Islands.
+Tourmaline (Amazon) was Stow’s fourth novel, published in 1962, after his Miles Franklin Award-winning To the Islands.
 It’s set in a fictional outback West Australian town that’s seen better days and is dying from the lack of water and industry.
-A badly sunburnt and half-dead water diviner arrives in the town and the townsfolk nurse him back to health, as much as in the hope he’ll find water and in turn nurse the town’s fortunes back to health.
+A badly sunburnt and half-dead water diviner arrives in the town, and the townsfolk nurse him back to health, as much as in the hope he’ll find water and in turn nurse the town’s fortunes back to health.

-But the water diviner appears to have a “higher calling” and this divides the townsfolk, some of whom believe him to be a saviour, in the true Biblical sense, while others see him as no more than a fake faith healer.
+But the water diviner appears to have a “higher calling”, which divides the townsfolk, some of whom believe him to be a saviour, in the true Biblical sense, while others see him as no more than a fake faith healer.

 The film motivated me to research the lives of the Polish zookeeper, Jan Żabiński, and his wife, Antonina, and how they spirited Jews out of the Warsaw ghetto, sheltered them in their bombed-out zoo and helped them escape via the Polish underground resistance.
-It also moved me to read Diane Ackerman’s book upon which the film is based and which draws on the unpublished diary of Antonina.
+It also moved me to read Diane Ackerman’s book, The Zookeeper’s Wife (Amazon), upon which the film is based and which draws on the unpublished diary of Antonina.

 © 2017 Robert Fairhead